Summer is finally here!

-While many enjoy drinking ‘cooling’ fruit smoothies and eating fresh salads in hotter weather, others find themselves overloading on ‘hot’ foods like alcohol and charbroiled meats.
+While many enjoy cooling foods like fruit smoothies and fresh salads, others overload on hot foods like alcohol and charbroiled meats.

-Maybe the concept of ‘cooling’ and ‘hot’ foods is new to you, so let me explain.
+Maybe the concept of ‘cool’ and ‘hot’ foods is new to you.
+Let me explain.

-Chinese Medicine Doctors believe that the environment, changes in weather, and the properties of food affect one’s health.
+Chinese Medicine Doctors believe that the environment, changes in weather, and the properties of food affect our health.

-From a TCM perspective, recognizing a person’s current health status can be very helpful in understanding which dietary plan to follow.
+From a TCM (Traditional Chinese Medicine) perspective, recognizing a person’s current health status can be very helpful in understanding which dietary plan is best for them.

 - hydrating raw fruits & vegetables